“Apart from having good preparation for our fiberglass repair kit and our surface, it is equally important to use the right materials for the job.”

 In our next section under Getting started/Fiberglass canoe repair we will cover from start to finish the whole procedure in detail of repairing a crack in a Canadian style fiberglass canoe.

-The main difference between the two resins is that "Iso" grade is a stronger and is more chemically resistance than "Ortho" grade which is found in fiberglass repair kits which are used for general repair work.
+The main difference between the two resins is that “Iso” grade is a more stronger and is more chemically resistant than “Ortho” grade which is found in fiberglass repair kits which are used for general repair work.

 I have heard some suggesting to use epoxy resin to do the repair, if the canoe was made of epoxy, then I would use epoxy for the repair but you can if you want it will take longer to finish the repair though.

 With our finished coating we have a choice of what we can put on it, if our canoe, boat or article is new or not very old (say less than 2-3 years old and been garaged or undercover) and has a glossy gelcoat finish then we will get a pretty good match in the original gelcoat colour range.